-PERS Plan 3 has a dual benefit structure.
-Employer contributions finance a defined benefit component and member contributions finance a defined contribution component.
-The defined benefit portion provides a monthly benefit that is 1 percent of the AFC per year of service.
-(AFC is the monthly average of the 60 consecutive highest-paid service months.)
+The defined benefit portion of PERS Plan 3 provides members a monthly benefit that is 1 percent of the AFC per year of service.
+The AFC is the monthly average of the 60 consecutive highest-paid service months.
+There is no cap on years of service credit, and Plan 3 provides the same cost-of-living allowance as Plan 2.